abdulkarimaklouk/backend-socail-meadia/README.md

-# backend-socail-meadia
+# Social Media Backend

+## Overview

-This repository contains the backend implementation for a social media application.
-The backend is designed to handle user management, posts, comments, and likes functionalities.
-It provides a robust and scalable API to support the core features of a social media platform.
+This repository provides the backend for a social media application, supporting user management, posts, comments, and likes.
+This API is designed to be scalable and secure, using JWT for authentication.

+## Features

+- User Registration and Login
+- Post Management (CRUD)
+- Comment Management (CRUD)
+- Like/Unlike Posts
+- Secure Authentication